bastien5066/ece-project-nodejs/README.md

 - Configure your project to use a CI server
 - Provide a "README" file explaining how to launch the project, how to launch the tests, what problems your had

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/bastien5066/ece-project-nodejs/blob/master/LICENSE) file for details

+## Acknowledgments
+* StackOverflow
+* Sergei KUDINOV
+* Grégor JOUET

 ## Enjoy our program